sudssf/dynamics_sim/README.md

 # dynamics_sim
 A generic evolutionary game theory simulation library

-This is based off of Eric Lubins wonderful DyPy library and updated to Python  3.0, additional functionality has been added and this library is maintained.
+This is based off of Eric Lubins wonderful DyPy library.
+Andrew Ferdowsian updated it to Python 3.0 with additional functionality.
+It is being extended to include conformist learning.

 For instructions on usage please see the Wiki.